zonca/italianschoolsd-website/site/content/news/watch-festival-san-remo-2024.md

 ---
 title: The Festival just started
 date: 2024-02-06T00:00:00.000Z
-description: How to watch the Italian song contest Festival di Sanremo
+description: How to watch the Italian song contest Festival di Sanremo for free
 ---

 In Italy, when you say "Il Festival", it only means "Festival di Sanremo", the most popular song contest in Italy.
 The winner of the Festival is going to represent Italy to Eurovision.